Joseph Edwin Barnard: Technological work

 Barnard worked for many years, from around 1912, on improving the ultraviolet microscope.
-This had been invented by August Köhler and Moritz von Rohr at the Carl Zeiss company in Germay in 1903, and the following year Köhler and von Rohr published a paper on taking photomicrographs using ultraviolet microscopy.
+This had been invented by August Köhler and Moritz von Rohr at the Carl Zeiss company in Germany in 1903, and the following year Köhler and von Rohr published a paper on taking photomicrographs using ultraviolet microscopy.
 Ultraviolet, with its shorter wavelength than visible light, has the potential to improve resolution, but the original microscope had been little used.
 Barnard invented the duplex condenser to replace the original fluorescent screen in 1924, allowing the use of both visible light (from a mercury-vapour lamp) and ultraviolet light (originally from a cadmium spark, and later also from a mercury-vapour lamp), and later invented a way of switching between objectives designed for the two light sources.
 This allowed the microscope to be focused in the normal fashion using light, and then photomicrographs to be taken using ultraviolet.
 J. A. Murray, in his obituary for the Royal Society, calls this innovation a "revolution in this field of microscopy" facilitating the production of "accurate, sharp images".
 In 1930 Barnard designed, with Smiles, a cone condenser or cone illuminator permitting dark-ground photomicrographs using ultraviolet.
 An ultraviolet microscope of his design was sold by Conrad Beck from 1929.
 Barnard's modifications were described in 1940 as rendering taking photomicrographs using ultraviolet "relatively easy".
 In addition to the increased resolution, ultraviolet microscopy had the advantage of allowing living bacteria and eukaryotic cells to be observed and photographed, without needing to use stains (which killed the cells).

 He earlier invented a photomicrographic device for use with standard optical microscopes, completed in 1911 and manufactured commercially.
 He also invented a grinding apparatus in 1911 that allowed bacteria and tissue to be broken up without needing to use chemicals or abrasive materials, which could be used for making bacterial endotoxin preparations.